 Branch is a game about having conversations with strangers – but in order to achieve this it challenges the very nature of what a conversation is, how it begins, where is the best place to have one on the streets, about what and who are strangers or others, us, them, we, and what is this distance between people on the streets all about.

-Mesa e Cadeira are a unique organisation who run independent and corporate Mesa’s.
+Mesa are a unique organisation who run independent and corporate Mesa’s.
 These events are intense experiences, where artists’ or companies set a challenge or come with a problem to solve.
-Highly skilled people are brought together in both Mesa and projects or real world solutions are the result.
-Branch comes from the independent Mesa, where artists’ projects have to have social impact.
+Highly skilled people are brought together and real world finished prototypes and solutions are the result.
+Branch was developed during a Mesa, where artists’ projects have to have a real world social impact.

 For more information go to: http://www.mesa.do/